~ 7 min read · Updated July 2026

 - Represented clients in recognition of awards in Austria, Cyprus, Belgium, Russia;

-- Expert in recognition & enforcement procedures;
+- Expert in recognition and enforcement procedures;

 - Provided legal opinions on arbitrability and public policy.